mikeneilens/codechallenge/challenge27/README.md

 Thats it.

 Improvements:
-In theory could keep a record of ships that have been hit, e.g. its pointless firing more than 3 shots in a row if the 3 biggest shots are already sunk.
+The way the sunk ships are surrounded with water is a bit crude and repetitive.
-Could also pass round the player/game/requester and maybe the mutable map as a single object.
+Could pass round the player/game/requester and maybe the mutable map as a single object.